madprops/clipton/README.md

 Check the `Settings` class in [clipton.py](clipton.py) for the default values.

-Override the settings you want to change by adding them:
+Override the settings you want to change by adding them to `settings.toml`:

 ```toml
 max_items = 250